edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 --- middle

 # Introduction
 When we get phone calls, we want to know who's calling, and why.
-If we could answer such questions with confidence, we would make reasonable judgments about whether to answer, based on the relationship and reputation context.

-Unfortunately, providing quality answers is much harder than it seems.
-Scammers love to impersonate, and they succeed more often than we'd like.
+Annoying strangers abuse expectations far too often.

-Regulators are mandating increased transparency to address this risk.
-This is wise, and it can be effective.
-However, it introduces some heavy burdens.
-Reliably vetting the identity of every possible caller is an ambitious task.
-Maintaining a comprehensive, up-to-date graph of certificates and cryptographic keys to attest vetted identities is harder.
-Operating a central registry of such identities and evidence, especially as phone calls increasingly cross jurisdictional boundaries, is harder still.
-Regulatory constraints on data movement, shifting technical standards, variety in PSTNs and system interconnects, and many other factors further complexify.
+Regulators are wisely mandating countermeasures.
+This creates heavy burdens.
+Vetting every possible caller is ambitious.
+Monitoring all certificates and cryptographic keys is harder.
+Operating a central registry, especially across jurisdictional boundaries, is harder still.
+Regulatory constraints on data movement, shifting standards, variety in PSTNs and system interconnects, and many other factors further complexify.

-Yet the inherent limit in today's transparency efforts is even more fundamental: a pernicious gap between the party accountable for a phone call, and the party that provides evidence about who's calling.
-A decade ago, terminating service providers (TSPs) told us who's calling in a probabilistic way, based on unreliable metadata about a call's source.
-More recently, approaches like STIR/SHAKEN move the evidence source closer to the origin, and add tamper protections.
+Yet the inherent limit in today's protections is even more fundamental: a pernicious gap between the party accountable for a call, and the party that provides evidence about who's calling.
+A decade ago, terminating service providers told us who's calling in a probabilistic way, based on unreliable metadata.
+More recently, approaches like STIR/SHAKEN move evidence closer to the origin, and add tamper detection.
 However, the gap persists.
-The signer of a SHAKEN passport is the originating service provider (OSP), not the enterprise that makes a call, and we have no evidence to close this gap, other than the OSP's say-so.
-Further, signers outside the regulated jurisdiction lack reputation for a mixture of reasons.
-Thus, a high percentage of STIR/SHAKEN traffic does not receive an A attestation, and even the traffic that does receive it may receive it on imperfect evidence.
+The signer of a SHAKEN passport is the originating service provider, not the caller, and we have no evidence to close this gap.
+If the originating service provider lacks reputation (e.g, because it operates outside the regulated jurisdiction), we have few good options.
+A high percentage of STIR/SHAKEN traffic does not receive an A attestation, and even the traffic that does receive it may receive it on imperfect evidence.

-In theory, the remaining gap could be eliminated by requiring a perfect authentication and authorization between callers and OSPs, for every phone call -- simply refuse to connect calls that do not match an ideal profile for trust.
-However, this is impractical for many legitimate business reasons.
-To cite one obvious example, Organization X might hire Call Center Y to call on their behalf, using X's reputation/brand and X's phone number.
-In such a situation, X is the relevant answer to the "who's calling" question, but Y is the originator of the call -- and there's no good way to guarantee that everyone knows the existence and status of that relationship.
-In addition, the market manifests a demand for wholesalers/aggregators of phone numbers, and is characterized by complex system layers and interconnects, that further challenge transparency.
+In theory, this gap could be eliminated by perfect authentication and authorization between callers and OSPs, for every phone call: simply refuse to connect calls that do not match an ideal profile for trust.
+However, this is impractical.
+Organization X might hire Call Center Y to call on their behalf, using X's reputation/brand and X's phone number.
+In such a situation, X is the relevant answer to the "who's calling" question, but Y is the originator of the call -- and there's no good way to guarantee that everyone understands that relationship.
+In addition, the market demands wholesalers/aggregators of phone numbers, and is characterized by complex system layers and interconnects, that further challenge transparent accountability.

 VVP solves these problems by applying two crucial innovations.

 ## Evidence format
 VVP uses an evidence format called *authentic chained data container*s (*ACDC*s) -- {{TOIP-ACDC}}.
 The chaining feature in ACDCs is safer, more powerful, and easier to maintain than the one in X509 certificates {{RFC5280}}.
-It is also capable of modeling nuanced delegated relationships such as the one between Organization X and Call Center Y. This eliminates the gap between accountable party and caller, while preserving perfect transparency.
+It is also capable of modeling nuanced delegations such as the one between Organization X and Call Center Y. This eliminates the gap between accountable party and caller.
 Given X's formal approval, Y can sign a call on behalf of X, using a number allocated to X, and using X's brand, without impersonating X, and they can prove to any OSP or any other party, in any jurisdiction, that they have the right to do so.

-The evidence that Y cites can be built and maintained by X and Y, doesn't get stale or require periodic reissuance, and does not need to be published in a central registry.
+The evidence that Y cites can be built and maintained by X and Y, doesn't get stale or require periodic reissuance, and doesn't need to be published in a central registry.

 Further, when such evidence is filtered through suballocations or crosses jurisdictional boundaries, it can be reused, or linked and transformed, without altering its robustness or efficiency.
 ACDCs verify data back to a root through arbitrarily long and complex chains of issuers, whereas formats like W3C Verifiable Credentials {{W3C-VC}} and SD-JWTs {{SD-JWT-DRAFT}} require direct trust in the proximate issuer.

-The synergies of these properties mean that ACDCs can be permanent, low-maintenance, lossless rather than lossy in delegation, and flexible rather than fragile.
-When used as VVP requires, no third party has to guess who's accountable for a call; the accountable party is transparently and provably accountable, period.
+The synergies of these properties mean that ACDCs can be permanent, flexible, robust, low-maintenance, and lossless rather than lossy in delegation.
+In VVP, no third party has to guess who's accountable for a call; the accountable party is transparently and provably accountable, period.
 (Notwithstanding this transparency, ACDCs support a form of pseudonymity and graduated disclosure that satisfies vital privacy and data processing constraints.
 See {{<privacy}}.)

 ## Vetting refinements
-Although VVP can work inside governance frameworks such as SHAKEN {{ATIS-1000074}}, it allows for a dramatic upgrade of at least one key ingredient: the foundational vetting mechanism.
-The ACDC format used by VVP is also the format used by the Verifiable Legal Entity Identifier (vLEI) standardized in {{ISO-17442-3}}. vLEIs use a KYC approach established by the Regulatory Oversight Committee of the G20, based on the LEI {{ISO-17442-1}} that's globally required in high-security, high-regulation, cross-border banking.
+Although VVP operates with governance frameworks such as SHAKEN {{ATIS-1000074}}, it allows for a dramatic upgrade of at least one key component: the foundational vetting mechanism.
+The evidence format used by VVP is also the format used by the Verifiable Legal Entity Identifier (vLEI) standardized in {{ISO-17442-3}}. vLEIs implement a KYC approach established by the Regulatory Oversight Committee of the G20, based on the LEI {{ISO-17442-1}} that's globally required in high-security, high-regulation, cross-border banking.

 To be clear, VVP does not *require* that vLEIs be used for vetting.
-However, by choosing an evidence format that is high-precision and lossless enough to accommodate vLEIs, VVP lets telecom ecosystems opt in to trust bases that are already adopted, and that are not limited to any particular jurisdiction or to the telecom industry.
+However, by choosing an evidence format that is high-precision and lossless enough to accommodate vLEIs, VVP lets telecom ecosystems opt in, either wholly or partially, to trust bases that are already adopted, and that are not limited to any particular jurisdiction or to the telecom industry.
 It thus offers two-way, easy bridges between identity in phone calls and identity in financial, legal, technical, logistic, regulatory, web, email, and social media contexts.
 If VVP chose a weaker evidence format like X509 or SD-JWT or W3C VCs, higher vetting standards in some jurisdictions or use cases would not be an option.

 # Conventions and Definitions